 Built in 2018, the chalet is spread across three levels, affording guests space and privacy.
 The interiors are alpine chic with a spacious living area and a fully equipped kitchen.

-Daily housekeeping and day-time service staff keep the chalet in order while you plan your holiday to enjoy the sights around.
+Daily housekeeping and day-time service staff from Monday to Saturday keep the chalet in order while you plan your holiday to enjoy the sights around.
 Despite its central location, an on-call driver is also available to ferry guests within Hirafu village.
 Hirafu Gondola is only one kilometre away, and there are many fine Japanese eateries and bars nearby.

 With its strategic location and excellent amenities, Hachiko is a stylish space, perfectly situated to soak up the Niseko experience all year round.